1ch0r/OpenDSP/README.md

-**OpenDSP** is a mobile-friendly, Web-in-App educational platform designed to make **Digital Signal Processing (DSP)** intuitive, interactive, and accessible.
+**OpenDSP** is an educational platform designed to make **Digital Signal Processing (DSP)** intuitive, interactive, and accessible.

 ---

 ##Purpose

 OpenDSP aims to demystify the core concepts of DSP through hands-on tools and visualizations.
 By combining waveform generation, filtering, and spectral analysis in a sleek mobile interface, users can explore how signals behave and transform—without needing expensive lab equipment.
+Source is open source and forks with improved functionality are encouraged.

 ---